Tungsten(III) iodide

 Tungsten(III) iodide or tungsten triiodide is a chemical compound of tungsten and iodine with the formula WI3.

 Preparation

 Tungsten(III) iodide can be prepared by reducing tungsten hexacarbonyl with iodine.

 Properties

 Tungsten(III) iodide is a black solid that releases iodine at room temperature, and is less stable than molybdenum(III) iodide.
 It is soluble in acetone and nitrobenzene, and slightly soluble in chloroform.

+It decomposes to form tungsten(II) iodide: